developersCradle/angular-todo-list/README.md

 To get more help on the Angular CLI use `ng help` or go check out the [Angular CLI Overview and Command Reference](https://angular.io/cli) page.

+# What i learned

+- Good naming practices for:
+    - Selector.
+    - Module structure, postfix our entity.
+        - *Service
+        - *Component
+        - *Module
+    - In imports, absolute paths.
+- One-way binding.
+- Define types when possible to enforce safe coding.
+Also use voids when no return for function.
+- Scalability, Data should be saved inside **service**, not component.
+- Behavior Subjects, we can change it and subscribe to it like observable.
+    - Example here, with defined type `todos$ = new BehaviorSubject<TodoInterface[]>([]);`